WootenblatzCodes/DekkCorePowerShell/README.md

 3. When prompted type Y or N to edit the Settings.ps1 file.
 This is where you'll set the $SERVER_LOCATION variable that points to the location of your DekkCore install.

 This was tested heavily with newer versions of PowerShell.
 I've attempted to support older releases that have a different script location but did not test that as much.

 ---

+## What if I do not use DekkCore or I'm using an older server project?

+Server admins using Trinity Core or some other variant should be able to use these tools with no problems as long as you make sure to update the names of the databases in Settings.ps1.

+If you're on an older project, such as 3.3.5a most of these tools will work.
+Given that there is not a Bnetserver.exe in those projects, I've added an option in Settings.ps1 that lets you set the `$AUTH_SERVER_TYPE` to Bnet or Auth.
+If you set it to Auth, the system will run authserver.exe instead of bnetserver.exe.

+While the database backup functionality should work universally as long as the database names are correct, any commands that interact with database records may be subject to release specific support.

+---